Marvin Krislov

 Marvin Krislov (born August 24, 1960) is the eighth and current president of Pace University in New York.
-Prior to President Krislov’s appointment at Pace, he served for 10 years as the president of Oberlin College and nine years as the vice president and general counsel of the University of Michigan.
+Prior to his appointment at Pace, he served for 10 years as the president of Oberlin College and nine years as the vice president and general counsel of the University of Michigan.

 Biography

-Krislov was born in Lexington, Kentucky to a Jewish family in 1960.
-A 1982 Yale College graduate with a degree in political science and winner of the Alpheus Henry Snow Prize, Krislov attended Magdalen College, Oxford, as a Rhodes scholar.
-He then returned to New Haven to attend Yale Law School, where he was editor of the Yale Law Journal.
+Krislov was born in Lexington, Kentucky, to a Jewish family in 1960.
+A 1982 Yale College graduate with a degree in political science and winner of the Alpheus Henry Snow Prize, he attended Magdalen College, Oxford as a Rhodes scholar.
+He then returned to New Haven to attend Yale Law School, where he was an editor of the Yale Law Journal.

-Krislov began his law career as a clerk for Judge Marilyn Hall Patel of the U.S. District Court for the Northern District of California in San Francisco.
-From 1989 to 1993 he served in an honors program at the U.S. Department of Justice, prosecuting cases involving police brutality and racial violence.
+He began his law career as a clerk for Judge Marilyn Hall Patel of the U.S. District Court for the Northern District of California in San Francisco.
+From 1989 to 1993, he served in an honors program at the U.S. Department of Justice, prosecuting cases involving police brutality and racial violence.
 He then spent three years at the White House Counsel's office before moving to the U.S. Department of Labor, where he served as Acting Solicitor of Labor until leaving the office to become vice president and general counsel at the University of Michigan.

-In 1998, Krislov became the first person to serve as both vice president and general counsel at the University of Michigan.
-As general counsel to the University, he dispensed legal services on matters ranging from defending affirmative action to appealing penalties levied against the Michigan Wolverines basketball team by the National Collegiate Athletic Association.
-Krislov led the defense of University of Michigan in Gratz vs Bollinger where the US Supreme Court upheld appeals and lower court findings that the University's admissions practices based on race were unconstitutional although upholding the concepts of affirmative action in admissions.
-An offshoot of the case was that the plaintiff, Jennifer Gratz, was inspired to later found the Michigan Civil Rights Initiative that led in the passage of Michigan Constitutional Amendment that prohibited discrimination against, or grant preferential treatment to, any individual or group on the basis of race, sex, color, ethnicity, or national origin in the operation of public employment, public education, or public contracting.
+In 1998, he became the first person to serve as both vice president and general counsel at the University of Michigan.
+As general counsel to the university, he dispensed legal services on matters ranging from defending affirmative action to appealing penalties levied against the Michigan Wolverines basketball team by the National Collegiate Athletic Association.
+Krislov led the defense of University of Michigan in Gratz vs Bollinger in which the United States Supreme Court upheld appeals and lower court findings that the university's admissions practices based on race were unconstitutional although upholding the concepts of affirmative action in admissions.